UBC-CS/cpsc430/notes/week03/class3B.md

 This class we will have a formal debate with prepared statements.

-The two topics that we will debate on next class will be:
+The two topics that we will debate on this class will be:

 Be it resolved that (BIRT):